 - This scene, where Seymour hugs Ash for saving him.

-- Though she didn't pursue Ash further, Melody in the second movie has an interesting distinction: she was one of the only two beings that have kissed Ash prior to the X and Y saga.
+- Though she didn't pursue Ash further, Melody in the second movie has an interesting distinction: she is one of the only two beings that have kissed Ash thus far in the anime.

 - Jessie and James had actually kissed Ash upon his arrival in Saffron City but that was part of an act.

 - Angie from Solaceon Town is often mentioned as much as any female companion in the race for Ash's heart.